 - 2. The Minister, Mrs Edwina Hart, wrote to the Chair of North Wales Fire and Rescue Authority on 12th June 2006.
 In her letter, Appendix 1, she asked for the Authority's opinion of the idea of limiting any annual increase in its budget to that of the increase in Revenue Support Grant (RSG) of its constituent unitary authorities. - 3.
-The Chair replied thanking the Minister for the opportunity to discuss this proposal but explained that this matter would need to be brought to this meeting prior to the full Authority meeting on 23rd October.
+The Chair replied thanking the Minister for the opportunity to discuss this proposal but explained that this matter would need to be discussed firstly by the Executive Panel and then by the full Authority at its meeting on 23rd October.
 After that, the Authority would be in a position to respond in full.